 New Orleans Funk Fest had twice the turnout as last year, according to Jonathan McHugh, music professor and coordinator.
-The French Quarter festival featured a performance by Loyola President Xavier Cole.
+The festival, set in the French Quarter, featured a performance by Loyola President Xavier Cole.

 Cole performed with students from Loyola and New Orleans Center for Creative Arts on the Passing the Torch stage, sponsored by the College of Music and Media.